PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.15
+---
+- improved forwarding focus to an already running QL window when re-starting extraQL with enabled option to auto-start QL

 Version 2.14
 ---
 - When option "Auto-Start QL" is active and you try to start a 2nd extraQL, extraQL will now bring the QL window to the foreground